 It’s past midnight for the US share buyback bonanza

 The great buyback boom has been nurtured by executives keen to flatter their earnings-per-share figures — which boost their bonuses — but has also been driven by economic uncertainty.
-Buyback programmes offer more flexibility than regular dividends, as investors react poorly to cuts in the latter.
-The party has also been encouraged by investors desperate for higher returns, and fuelled by tumbling borrowing costs.
+Buyback programs offer more flexibility than regular dividends, as investors react poorly to cuts in the latter.
+The party has also been encouraged by investors desperate for higher returns and fuelled by tumbling borrowing costs.
 That has allowed rafts of companies to sell bonds to finance buybacks even when earnings have been tepid or contracting.

 READ MORE :

-At the same time, borrowing to boost shareholder payouts becomes less feasible, with many measures of corporate indebtedness now at or near record highs, after the frenzied post-crisis bond issuance spree.
-Some analysts therefore say we are seeing a crucial point in buybacks — with negative implications for equity markets buttressed until now by share repurchases.
+At the same time, borrowing to boost shareholder payouts becomes less feasible, with many measures of corporate indebtedness now at or near record highs after the frenzied post-crisis bond issuance spree.
+Some analysts, therefore, say we are seeing a crucial point in buybacks — with negative implications for equity markets buttressed until now by share repurchases.

 “Dwindling balance sheet flexibility will become a serious constraint underscoring that the tailwind from buybacks is ending and could [change] into a headwind next year if cash flow does not recover,” BCA warned in a recent note.
-Nonetheless, this is probably not the beginning of a sharp reversal, just a natural bout of corporate frugality.
+Nonetheless, this is probably not the beginning of a sharp reversal, just a natural trend of corporate frugality.
 A buyback slowdown makes sense, given the recent economic softness, the shock of the UK’s vote to leave the EU, the uncertainty caused by the looming US presidential election, and declining profitability.

 Dennis Bailey